zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Right?
 Maybe I misunderstood the idea.

 **CM**: No, no. I mean, here's the way I think about it.
-You know, the first book was about people who believe in the idea of the neural network.
+You know, [the first book was about people who believe in the idea of the neural network](https://www.amazon.com/Genius-Makers-Mavericks-Brought-Facebook/dp/1524742678).
 And you follow these really important people.
 The second book is about the idea of what we now call AGI and the people who believe in this.
 Right?
 And most people did not.
 And in so many ways, this belief brought it about, right?

 **ZMD**: Yeah.

 **CM**: Or brought about something that people think is on that path.
 And I would argue I'm a good person to do that.

 **ZMD**: Well, no, but to be specific, as a journalist, you need lots and lots of sources.
 And insofar as—I mean, obviously, lots of people believe in AGI, not just my little weird internet cult.
-But among my weird little internet cult, a lot of people like don't want to talk to you because of the Scott Alexander thing.
+But among my weird little internet cult, a lot of people don't want to talk to you because of the Scott Alexander thing.

 **CM**: I understand that, but as a journalist—